Katun (community)

+This form of association of people resulted from the absence of strong central government.
+Particularly autonomous katuns are observed in documents from the second half of the 14th and 15th centuries.
 Usually it is described as "mountainous landscape with pastures where people lived temporarily with cattle and where they lived only during the summer in huts".
 However, this description is more in line with today's distinct form of nomadic pastoralism called transhumance, whereas in the medieval times it had socio-political dimension, and significance in social and state affairs.